PG1003/golomb/README.md

 The function returns an output_iterator that points to one past the last written decoded value.

 The `input_iterator` must dereference to an _unsigned_ data type.
-The underlaying value type of the `output_iterator` is specified by the `OutputValueT` template parameter.
+The value type written to the `output_iterator` is specified by the `OutputValueT` template parameter.
 This parameter must be a signed or an unsigned integer type.

 Be sure that `out` can buffer all the data that is decoded from the input.

-`k` is the order in which the input data is encoded and _must_ match the order used when encoding the values or else the decoded values are undefined.
+`k` is the order in which the input data is encoded and _must_ match the order used at encoding the values or else the decoded values are undefined.

 ### Endianess